-After a whirlwind few days for The Ohio State University, the school appears ready to name its next president.
+After a whirlwind few days for The Ohio State University, the school is ready to name its next president.

-The university’s Board of Trustees is expected to appoint Ravi V. Bellamkonda, Ohio State’s executive vice president and provost, as the institution’s 18th president during a meeting Thursday morning.
-Bellamkonda has served as the university’s chief academic officer since 2025.
+The university’s Board of Trustees has appointed Ravi V. Bellamkonda, Ohio State’s executive vice president and provost, as the institution’s 18th president.
+Bellamkonda, who has served as the university’s chief academic officer since 2025, begins the role effective immediately.

 Carter had been in the role for just over a year.
 He was appointed in August 2023 and officially began serving as president in January 2024.

-Bellamkonda joined Ohio State last year after serving as provost and vice president for academic affairs at Emory University in Atlanta.
+Bellamkonda joined Ohio State in 2024 after serving as provost and vice president for academic affairs at Emory University in Atlanta.
 At Ohio State, he oversees the university’s academic operations, including its colleges, regional campuses, and thousands of faculty members.

 Before his time in Columbus and Atlanta, Bellamkonda held several major academic leadership roles.